Boardman Township, Ohio

 Boardman Township is one of the fourteen townships of Mahoning County, Ohio, United States.
 The population was 40,213 at the 2020 census.
-A suburb directly south of Youngstown, it is the second largest municipality in the Youngstown–Warren metropolitan area and is a major retail hub for the region.
+It is a suburb directly south of Youngstown and the second-largest municipality in the Youngstown–Warren metropolitan area.
+Home to Southern Park Mall, Boardman is a major retail hub in the region and is known for being the location of the first Arby's restaurant.

 History

-The community of Boardman was founded by Elijah Boardman, a land agent of the Connecticut Land Company and later U.S. Senator, in the late 1790s as township 1, range 2 within the Connecticut Western Reserve.
+Boardman was founded by Elijah Boardman, a land agent of the Connecticut Land Company and later U.S. Senator, in the late 1790s as township 1, range 2 within the Connecticut Western Reserve.
 The township was formally established in 1806, although the township government lists it as 1805 on its seal, documents, and signage.
 It is the only Boardman Township statewide.

 Boardman was traditionally an agricultural community with grain crops and apple orchards throughout the 19th century.
 Around the turn of the century, the railroad led to Southern Park, a horse racing facility on Washington Boulevard.
 Thus, the area was an early draw for Youngstown urbanites.
 Because of its agricultural nature and proximity to Youngstown, Boardman was ripe for strip development starting as early as 1950.
 Around this time, the northern areas of the township were developed into suburban spillover from Youngstown's south side.